 Following a terribly ignorant interaction at Queen Consort Camilla’s event that was made public, a senior royal aide has stepped down from her position.
-Ngozi Fulani, the founder-CEO of Sistah Space, an award-winning London-based charity that supports women and families affected by domestic violence, shared a transcript on Twitter of a conversation that she had with Lady Susan Hussey, Prince William’s godmother.
+Ngozi Fulani, the founder, and CEO of Sistah Space, an award-winning London based charity that supports women and families affected by domestic violence, shared a transcript on Twitter of a conversation that she had with Lady Susan Hussey, Prince William’s godmother.
 Lady Hussey relentlessly probed Ngozi with seven “colonial” questions to decipher “where do your people come from?” and touched Ngozi’s hair without consent.

 Lady Hussey has not yet directly apologized to Ngozi, and Buckingham palace has merely issued a statement, feigning what seemed to be some reassurance: “all members of the [h]ousehold are being reminded of the diversity and inclusivity policies which they are required to uphold at all times.”
 Perhaps they need less DE&I training and some more history lessons.